Mark Reeder: Five Point One

-In December 2011, Reeder released his second studio album "Five Point One", a selection of his recent remixes.
+In December 2011, Reeder released his second studio album Five Point One, a selection of his recent remixes.

-All the tracks on this three disc deluxe album have been re-remixed by Reeder in Dolby Digital 5.1 Surround Sound.
+All the tracks on this three-disc deluxe album have been re-remixed by Reeder in Dolby Digital 5.1 Surround Sound.

-Notably, the album also includes his previously unreleased remix for Depeche Mode's "Sweetest Perfection" (Reeder's Sweetest Conception Remix) which is exclusive to this album, as are his two remixes for Anne Clark "Full Moon" (Reeder's Stairway to the Stars Remix) and "If..."
+Notably, the album also includes his previously unreleased remix for Depeche Mode's "Sweetest Perfection" (Reeder's Sweetest Conception Remix) which is exclusive to this album, as are his two remixes for Anne Clark's "Full Moon" (Reeder's Stairway to the Stars Remix) and "If..."
 (Reeder's Seemingly Forever Remix).
-The album also features two further remixes for Bad Lieutenant's "Twist of Fate" and remixes for top German rockers Die Toten Hosen, teutonic trancers Blank & Jones and New York electro-jazzer Vanessa Daou, as well as aforementioned Pet Shop Boys and John Foxx remixes.
-It also features a collection of videos and photos such as a rare Depeche Mode photograph by Anton Corbijn.
+The album also features two further remixes for Bad Lieutenant's "Twist of Fate" and remixes for top German rockers Die Toten Hosen, teutonic trancers Blank & Jones and New York electro-jazzer Vanessa Daou, as well as the aforementioned Pet Shop Boys and John Foxx remixes.
+It also features a collection of videos and photos, such as a rare Depeche Mode photograph by Anton Corbijn.

 Collaborator

-In April 2014 Reeder released his third studio album "Collaborator" through Factory Benelux.
+In April 2014 Reeder released his third studio album Collaborator through Factory Benelux.
 As well as remixes of tracks by Bad Lieutenant, Pet Shop Boys & Sam Taylor-Wood, Westbam, Marnie, Blank & Jones, Marsheaux and Koishii & Hush, the collection also included material by Reeder's own groups Shark Vegas and Die Unbekannten.
 Six of the thirteen tracks feature vocals by Bernard Sumner.